Self-employment Income Support Scheme (SEISS)

 Initially this scheme was only available for three months to cover the period from March to May 2020.
 However, it was announced at the end of May that it would be extended for a further three-month period as part of a second phase of grants.

-Now, the scheme has been extended further for another six months in the form of two grants covering the three-month periods from November 2020 to January 2021 and February to April 2021.
-Payments are due to be made more quickly, with the application window for the first of these grants being brought forward from 14 December to 30 November.
-Applications for the third grant must be submitted by 29 January 2021.
+The scheme was then extended further for another six months in the form of two grants covering the three-month periods from November 2020 to January 2021 and February to April 2021.
+Payments were due to be made more quickly, with the application window for the first of these grants being brought forward from 14 December to 30 November.

 The grant should be recorded as part of claimants’ self-employment income, and it may affect the amount of Universal Credit claimants receive.
 This will not affect Universal Credit claims for earlier periods.